Promoting public understanding

-McDougall Trust encourages and supports research into various aspects of political and economic science, particularly electoral systems and elections, consistent with its charitable purposes.
+McDougall Trust encourages and supports research into aspects of electoral democracy, with a longstanding focus on representative institutions, voting systems and elections.

-Information about the Trust's research programme for 2017 is expected to be announced soon.
+Information about McDougall Trust's research arrangements for 2017 is expected to be announced soon.

-The Trust has funded a prize offered annually for the best postgraduate thesis at a UK university in the sphere of elections, electoral systems and representation; it is awarded by the Elections, Public Opinion and Parties group of the Political Studies Association.
-For recent prize-winning research, see the Research Supported page.
+McDougall has funded a prize offered annually for the best postgraduate thesis at a UK university in the sphere of elections, electoral systems and representation.
+The prize is awarded by the Elections, Public Opinion and Parties group of the Political Studies Association.
+For recent prize-winning research, please see the Research Supported page.

-The Trust has also occasionally commissioned and published research on contemporary issues which are the subject of public policy debates.
-An example is a 2012 report by Patrick Bradley (formerly Chief Electoral Officer for Northern Ireland), which was commissioned when the government introduced a Bill providing for the introduction of individual electoral registration in Great Britain: Comments on the Proposed System of Individual Electoral Registration in Great Britain.
-This can be downloaded from the Publications page.
+McDougall itself occasionally commissions research for publication on contemporary issues which are the subject of public policy debates.
+An example is the report commissioned when the government introduced a Bill providing for the introduction of individual electoral registration in Great Britain.
+Comments on the Proposed System of Individual Electoral Registration in Great Britain (2012) by Patrick Bradley, formerly Chief Electoral Officer for Northern Ireland, can be downloaded via the Publications/Papers page.

-For further information about research and information dissemination activites supported by way of grant funding see the Research Supported page.
+For further information about research and information dissemination activites supported by McDougall Trust grant funding please see the Research Supported page.